 Launched in Gosport June, 1909 at the Camper and Nicholsons Shipyard.

-Around 1951 owned by Island Cruising Club, Salcombe and kept for about next 40 years.
+Around 1951 she was owned by the Island Cruising Club, Salcombe and kept for about the next 40 years.
 During her cruising she usually hosted up to 12 passengers – skipper, mate, cook and up to 9 ICC members.

-Article in Classic Boat magazine in October, 1995.
+Hoshi was in the Classic Boat magazine in October, 1995.

 2008 – Under complete restoration by Guy Ribadeau Dumas (Ribadeau website) and Chantier du Guip in Brest for a launch in 2010.